DeltaMaker/AutoHotspot-Installer/README.md

 This option is similar to option 1 but connected devices have no network/internet connection if an ethernet cable is connected.
 The Pi itself can use the eth0 connection and also be accessed from a device on the etho network.
 * This has been designed so you can access only the Pi from a Laptop, tablet or phone.
-* The access point SSID will be RPiHotspot with a password of 1234567890 Once a connection to the access point has been made you can access the Raspberry Pi via ssh & VNC with
+* The access point SSID will be DeltaMaker_WiFi with a password of DeltaMaker3D Once a connection to the access point has been made you can access the Raspberry Pi via ssh & VNC with
 * `ssh pi@10.0.0.5`
 * vnc: 10.0.0.5::5900